The idea of living "GREEN" is clearly gaining ground these days.

 A movement that was once considered to be dominated by society's outcasts has found its way to the suburbs and beyond.

-At long last the human race is begining to realize that our precious Planet can only take so much abuse.
+At long last the human race is beginning to realize that our precious Planet can only take so much abuse.

 Growing numbers of consumers care about the effect their purchasing decisions have on the world around them.
 These folks want to know where their groceries come from, how their clothing was made, what is in the products they use, and so on.

 This growing awareness is coming none too soon.
-Climate change, Oceanic dead zones, deforestation, collapsing fisheries, unbreathable air, undrinkable water, vanishing species, and toxic mother's milk are just a few of the travesties modern man can take credit for.
+Climate change, Oceanic dead zones, deforestation, collapsing fisheries, air that's no breathable, undrinkable water, vanishing species, and toxic mother's milk are just a few of the travesties modern man can take credit for.